Irwin Conference Center: History

 The building was commissioned for the Irwin Union Trust Company, formed in 1928 when Irwin's Bank acquired the Union Trust Company.
 Irwin's Bank, in turn, had been founded in 1871 as a safe deposit box at Joseph I. Irwin's dry-goods store.
 The store, originally located at the corner of Third and Washington streets in downtown Columbus, relocated two blocks away to the northeast corner of Fifth and Washington streets in 1881.
 The banking division, which originally occupied one corner of the Fifth Street location, had expanded to cover the whole store by 1907.
-The bank remained at that location in 1947, when J. Irwin Miller became president of the Irwin Union Trust Company after the death of his father, the bank's previous president.
-At the time, Miller was an influential businessman who led the Cummins engine company and owned several buildings in Columbus.
-By the early 1950s, Irwin Union Trust's existing building was overcrowded; deposits at the Irwin Union Trust had grown 900 percent over the past two decades, and a proposal to expand the building had been deemed infeasible.
+The bank remained at that location until 1947, when J. Irwin Miller became president of the Irwin Union Trust Company after the death of his father, the bank's previous president.
+At the time, Miller was an influential businessman who led the Cummins Engine Company and owned several buildings in Columbus.

+By the early 1950s, Irwin Union Trust's existing building was overcrowded; deposits at the Irwin Union Trust had grown 900 percent over the past two decades, and a proposal to expand the old building had been deemed infeasible.
+Miller consequently contacted the modernist architect Eero Saarinen in 1949 about the possibility of designing a new building for the bank.
+The two men had known each other since 1939, when Saarinen's father Eliel had been hired to design the First Christian Church in the same city.
+Eero Saarinen was Miller's favorite architect, and Saarinen likewise regarded Miller as "the perfect client", ultimately designing four buildings for him.